pearofducks/rollup-plugin-dev/README.md

 example: `dev({ spa: 'path/to/fallback.html' })`<br>
 default: `false`

-_if a path is provided, it must be inside of one of the directories being served_
+_if a path is provided, it should be relative to one of the `dirs` being served_

 #### port